-MBDA will fund the financial assistance awards for the projects identified in this FFO for a total of \$1,575,000 in FY 2012.
+MBDA will fund the financial assistance award for the project identified in this FFO for a total of \$255,000 in FY 2013.
 Funding for future years of this program has not yet been appropriated.
-The Agency also anticipates that \$1,575,000 will be available annually from FY 2013 through FY 2016 to support continuation funding for this project.
+The Agency also anticipates that \$255,000 will be available annually from FY 2014 through FY 2016 to support continuation funding for this project.
 MBDA Business Center funding levels are generally based on the size and ranking of minority populations, the overall number of minority firms as established by MBDA and U.S. Census Bureau data, and other available research and data.

-The total funding period for the award made under this solicitation is anticipated to be five (5) years.
-The anticipated amount of the federal funding for each MBDA Business Center project for each of the five (5) program years is listed in Appendix A, "Funding Availability by Center Location," for each center being competed under this FFO.
+The total funding period for the award made under this solicitation is anticipated to be four (4) years.
+The anticipated amount of the federal funding for the MBDA Business Center project for each of the four (4) program years is listed in Appendix A, "MBDA Business Center National Location," for the center being competed under this FFO.
 The non-federal cost sharing requirements under the MBDA Business Center program are discussed in Section III.B. of this FFO.